 Ryan joined the faculty in Molecular and Cellular Biology at the University of Arizona in Fall 2010.
-He is also a member of the BIO5 Institute, the Departments of Ecology and Evolutionary Biology and Epidemiology and Biostatistics, and the Graduate Programs in Applied Mathematics, Genetics, and Statistics.
-He continues to work on both systems biology and population genetics, with a focus on understanding the evolution of biomolecular networks.
+He is also a member of the BIO5 Institute, the Departments of Ecology and Evolutionary Biology and Epidemiology and Biostatistics, and the Graduate Interdisciplinary Programs in Applied Biosciences, Applied Mathematics, Genetics, and Statistics and Data Science.

-Outside of research, Ryan’s interests include hiking, skiing, and photography.
+Outside of work, Ryan’s interests include his family, triathlon, and alpine skiing.